chienleow/react-notes/README.md

 ## State
 - Components can have "state" - an object that determines how a component renders and behaves
   - E.g. collapsible menu, state: "open", "close"

+## Hooks
+### What is a Hook?
+[Docs](https://reactjs.org/docs/hooks-state.html#whats-a-hook)
+A Hook is a special function that lets you "hook into" React features.
+  - `useState`
+    - a Hook that lets you add React state to function components
+    - returns a stateful value and a function to update it